shipperhq/shipperhq.github.io/dev-shipperhq/docs/rate/quickstart.md

 | `X-ShipperHQ-Session` | This is a unique identifier for a cart/order.
 Use any unique alphanumeric string. |

 ### Request Definitions
-The ShipperHQ rating API includes the following three queries.
+The ShipperHQ Rates API includes the following three queries.

 | Query                      | Description         |
 | ---------------------------|---------------------|